This guide provides basic information on the legal framework for foreign investment and operations in China, in three parts:

 Environmental protection facilities: these are required for projects where pollutants are handled on site.
 They must be designed, engineered and operated simultaneously with the main body of the construction project.

 Local environmental protection authorities will carry out examination of environmental protection facilities upon completion of construction.
 Projects can be put into formal operation only after issuance of an Inspection and Acceptance Letter confirming that the project has passed examination.
+This typically follows a period of trial operation lasting about six months.

 Waste discharge control: a system of waste discharge control permits is in effect for air, water and noise.